80TH-DRACO/80TH-DRACO/README.md

 , im mainly quiet but ill talk more when i know more about you and im comfortable with you !!!

-, i have more dnis in my strawpage go read ,,
+, i have more info in my leuthelarper + dracothemleu strawpage go read ,,

-, UGHHHH I DONT YUME DRACO I KIN HIM HES AN ADULT IM 12-13 BRAH ,,,
+, UGHHHH I DONT YUME DRACO I KIN HIM ,,,

 . note: i do NOT roleplay as draco casually although i kin him .
 _____________________๑♡⁠๑_________________________